 We invite you to carefully read this Privacy Notice, which sets out in which context we are processing your personal data and explains your rights and our obligations when doing so.

-Should you have any further question in relation to the processing of your personal data, we invite you to contact us at [email protected].
+Should you have any further question in relation to the processing of your personal data, we invite you to contact [email protected].

-This information may either be directly provided by you, by our business partners (i.e. the legal entity for whom you work), by third parties (e.g. external vendors, chemists, pharmacists or medical agencies) or be obtained through trusted publicly available sources (such as PubMed, Clinical Trials.gov, congress websites or university websites).
-We may collect various types of personal data about you, including:
+This information may either be directly provided by you, by our business partners (i.e. the legal entity for whom you work), by third parties (e.g. external vendors like IQVIA or medical agencies) or be obtained through trusted publicly available sources (such as PubMed, Clinical Trials.gov, congress websites or university websites), having obtained your consent to provide us with such personal data where necessary under applicable law.
+We collect various types of personal data about you, including:

 - your general and identification information (e.g. name, first name, last name, gender, email and/or postal address, fixed and/or mobile phone number);